aembke/fred.rs/CONTRIBUTING.md

 Scanning is implemented in a way where callers can throttle the rate at which they page results from the server.
 Scanning typically works by repeatedly running the `SCAN` (or `HSCAN`, `SSCAN`, etc) command with a different cursor each time, where the new cursor comes from the response to the previous `SCAN` call.

-There are a few ways to implement `SCAN`, but this module opted for a method that allows the caller to throttle the scanning for a few reasons:
+There are a few ways to implement `SCAN`, but this library opted for a method that allows the caller to throttle the scanning for a few reasons:

 1. `SCAN` only returns keys, so it's very common for callers to read the associated values for each page of results.
 2. Background scanning can cause the in-memory buffer of pages to grow very quickly.